Enneagram Type Four People are Sensitive and Withdrawn

 You need to confront the experience of loss in your life and admit the rage you feel against the person in question, and you have to stop idolizing them in the wake of that loss.

-Do not pay so much attention to your feelings; they are not a trustworthy source of support for you, as you probably already know.
+Do not pay too much attention to your feelings; as you probably already know, they are not a trustworthy source of support.

 Remember this advice: “From our present perspective, we can also see that one of the most severe mistakes Fours make is to equate themselves with their feelings.